UncleUncleRj/SC4-3DMouseCam/docs/native-ui-research.md

 (width / 4) * (height / 4) * 16
 ```

-For `Dev/ui/moderncamera-menu-icon.png`, a 176-by-44 four-state strip, the DXT3 payload size is:
+For `Dev/ui/moderncamera-menu-icon.png`, a 176-by-44 four-state strip, the packaged DXT3 payload size is:

 ```text
 (176 / 4) * (44 / 4) * 16 = 7,744 bytes